hoangkainy/famfi/docs/TSD.md

 ALTER TABLE categories ENABLE ROW LEVEL SECURITY;
 ALTER TABLE transactions ENABLE ROW LEVEL SECURITY;

--- Users: can only view/edit own profile
-CREATE POLICY "Users can view own profile" ON public.users
-    FOR SELECT USING (auth.uid() = id);

 -- Transactions: family members can CRUD
 CREATE POLICY "Family members can manage transactions" ON transactions
     FOR ALL USING (